This topic describes how to use Terraform to create an ACK dedicated cluster.

 Terraform has been successfully initialized!
 You may now begin working with Terraform.
 Try running "terraform plan" to see any changes that are required for your infrastructure.
 All Terraform commands should now work.
 If you ever set or change modules or backend configuration for Terraform, rerun this command to reinitialize your working directory.
 If you forget, other commands will detect it and remind you to do so if necessary.Create an execution plan and preview the changes.

-yesand press the Enter key.
-Wait for the command to complete.
-The following output indicates that the ACK dedicated cluster is created....
+yesand press Enter.
+Wait until the command execution is complete.
+If the following command output is returned, the ACK dedicated cluster is created....
 Do you want to perform these actions?
 Terraform will perform the actions described above.
 Only 'yes' will be accepted to approve.
 Enter a value: yes ... alicloud_cs_managed_kubernetes.default: Creation complete after 8m26s [id=************] Apply complete!
-Resources: 8 added, 0 changed, 0 destroyed.Verification results
+Resources: 8 added, 0 changed, 0 destroyed.Verify the result.

 Run the terraform show command